Our Lady of Zeitoun: Apparition

 The first apparition of the Virgin Mary at Zeitoun was recorded on the evening of 2 April 1968.
 The phenomenon was seen by two Muslim bus mechanics, who claimed to witness a woman dressed in white on the roof of Saint Mary's Coptic Church.
 One thought she was a nun about to attempt suicide by leaping from the roof, and called for police.
 Intrigued by the mechanics yelling "don't jump!", a crowd gathered at the site.
 The police attempted to disperse them, saying that the sighting was just a reflection of the light from the street lamps.
 However, a church custodian suggested the figure was the Virgin Mary, which greatly excited the crowd.
 The event itself ended after a few minutes.

 One week later, on 9 April, the phenomenon reoccurred, again lasting for only a few minutes.
 After that time apparitions became more frequent, sometimes two or three times a week, for several years, ending in 1971.
 According to Coptic tradition, Zeitoun is near one of the locations where the Holy Family stayed during their flight into Egypt.

 The patriarch of the Coptic Orthodox Church of Alexandria, Pope Kyrillos VI appointed a committee of high-ranking priests and bishops to investigate the matter, directed by Bishop Gregorios, bishop of postgraduate studies, Coptic culture and scientific research.
 On 4 May Pope Kyrillos VI issued an official statement confirming the apparitions.
 Soon afterward, the Ministry of Tourism also issued a validation of the sightings, and began printing pamphlets.

-Nuns of the Society of the Sacred Heart also witnessed the apparitions and sent a detailed report to the Vatican, resulting in the arrival of an envoy on 28 April who also saw the apparitions and sent a report to Pope Paul VI.
 As the apparition appeared over a Coptic church, the Vatican left the investigation to the Coptic authorities.

 The apparitions were also allegedly witnessed by President Gamal Abdel Nasser, and images photographed by newspaper photographers and Egyptian television.
 Investigations performed by the police could find no apparent explanation.
 No device was found within a radius of fifteen miles capable of projecting the image, and many photos were taken of the alleged apparition by independent photographers.
-With no alternative explanation and approval from religious and political official, the Egyptian government accepted the apparitions as true.
+With no alternative explanation and approval from religious and political officials, the Egyptian government accepted the apparitions as true.